rahulnagaich/CleanArchitectureApp/README.md

 •	A testing framework for writing unit tests.
 6. FluentAssertions:
 •	Provides a fluent syntax for writing assertions in tests.

+Best Practices Followed
+1. Separation of Concerns:
+•	Each layer has a distinct responsibility.
+•	Business logic is isolated from infrastructure and UI.
+2. Standardized Responses:
+•	BaseResponse<T> ensures consistent API responses.
+3. Dependency Injection:
+•	Dependencies (e.g., repositories, services) are injected into constructors.
+4. Unit Testing:
+•	Comprehensive tests for entities, commands, and queries.
+5. Database Seeding:
+•	Ensures the database has initial data for development and testing.
+6. Asynchronous Programming:
+•	Uses async/await for non-blocking operations.
+---
+Conclusion
+This solution demonstrates a robust implementation of Clean Architecture in a .NET 8 application.
+It leverages modern technologies like EF Core, MediatR, and AutoMapper while adhering to best practices like separation of concerns, dependency injection, and unit testing.
+This approach ensures the application is maintainable, testable, and scalable for future growth.